Algeria's Bouteflika to resign before mandate ends April 28: state media

 He established himself in the early 2000s by ending a civil war with Islamist militants that claimed 200,000 lives.

-But dissatisfaction grew with an establishment widely seen as unaccountable, raising pressure for a new generation to take over capable of modernizing the oil-dependent state and giving hope to a young population impatient for a better life.
+But dissatisfaction grew with an establishment widely seen as unaccountable, raising pressure for a new generation to take over, capable of modernizing the oil-dependent state and giving hope to a young population impatient for a better life.

-Reporting by Lamine Chikhi and Hamid Ould Ahmed with additional reporting by Aziz El Yaakoubi; Writing by Ulf Laessing; Editing by Mark Heinrich
+Reporting by Lamine Chikhi, Hamid Ould Ahmed, Ulf Laessing and Aziz El Yaakoubi; Writing by Ulf Laessing; Editing by Mark Heinrich and Catherine Evans